Blaisorblade/pdbp.github.io/index.md

 ```

 A computation of type `Kleisli[>-->]` is referred to as a *Kleisli computation*.
+Think of it as a program without arguments.

 #### **Defining computational capabilities in terms of programming and applying capabilities**